bytecauldron/awesome-level-design/README.md

 + [The Door Problem](https://andrewyoderdesign.blog/2019/08/04/the-door-problem-of-combat-design/) - A blog post teaching how to build more engaging combat encounter rooms (specifically in first person shooters).

+## Game Examples

++ [Ex-BioShock Dev Shares 'Welcome to Rapture' Secrets - IGN First](https://www.youtube.com/watch?v=l6aDrIJJvxg) - Review of the first level of Bioshock with designer Bill Gardner.
++ [One Level Design Mistake I Learned to Avoid From Playing "Mirror's Edge"](https://www.youtube.com/watch?v=RiKT4V9x5KI) - A discussion of "Runner Vision" and how Mirror's Edge suffers from disruptions of navigational flow in some levels.
+Avoid placing where the player needs to go "outside" their view.
+You could argue flow disruption can be deliberate at times, requiring the player to investigate.
+This doesn't work very well in high-intensity moments where player "runner vision" and panic obfuscate the way forward.
++ [6 Instant Level Design Flow Tips as Seen in "Mirror's Edge"](https://www.youtube.com/watch?v=TPBQHYquLtA) - More tips on improving level flow with examples in Mirror's Edge.
++ [8 More Practical Level Design Ideas from "Mirror's Edge"](https://www.youtube.com/watch?v=8hNDo8aLEDY) - Even more level flow tips on Mirror's Edge to use in your own projects.
++ [A taxonomy of Weenies: the landmarks that define Ghost of Tsushima](https://www.gamedeveloper.com/design/a-taxonomy-of-weenies-the-landmarks-that-define-i-ghost-of-tsushima-i-) - Discussion of landmarks in Ghosts of Tsushima and approaching organic navigation in open world experiences.
++ [How to study a level](https://book.leveldesignbook.com/studies/overview) - From The Level Design Book.
+There are a few case studies here (including Thief) you can learn from when creating our own level design studies.

 ## Tips

 + You can't play documentation.
 Start blocking out your ideas.
 Through play-testing, you will discover what works and what doesn't.
 + Understand the difference between level design and environmental design.
 In a lot of cases it's important to learn both so you can differentiate the two.
 Level design is worried about context of gameplay, the purpose of each room, designing from a mechanic perspective, and the overall flow between each room.
 Environment Design is visualization of centerpieces, how the level "looks", theming, and using props/textures/colors to differentiate rooms.
 + Level design is deeply coupled with gameplay design.
-You can't have one without the other.
+You cannot have one without the other.
 List your mechanics and be mindful of how they are introduced and spaced across your level.
++ Good level design guides the player naturally through a first playthrough.
+When we play a level once, we become biased with an existing mental map.
+This makes it difficult to look at potential level flow problems.
+Keep this in mind when getting playtester feedback.

 ## Not Categorized